 Graduate Writing Institute

 The Graduate Writing Institute takes place for three weeks in June and is targeted to graduate students working on theses, dissertations, papers for publication, and/or proposals for these documents.
 The GWI is not a writing bootcamp.
-While participants will work on their writing, they will do so in a variety of contexts facilitated by Writing Skills faculty: large-group workshops, presentations, and panel discussions; small-group and individual tutoring sessions; and focused writing activities.
+Participants work on their writing in a variety of contexts facilitated by Writing Skills faculty: large-group workshops, presentations, and panel discussions; small-group and individual tutoring sessions; min-writing bootcamps; and focused writing activities.

 Attendance Policy for the Graduate Writing Institute: You must attend at least 90% of the program.
 If you anticipate any absences or potential time conflicts, please contact us before applying.

 WSIP Young Writers Programs